THE MOJAVE

 EMM-Mojave-05.jpg

-A view of an art installation featuring tattered laundry hanging on a clothesline inside a shack at the Noah Purifoy Outdoor Museum.
+Tattered laundry hangs on a clothesline inside the “Shelter” installation at the Noah Purifoy Outdoor Museum.

 EMM-Mojave-06.jpg

-A shack, seemingly abandoned, sits alone in the vast desert just outside Joshua Tree, California.
+A shack — possibly once an outhouse or storage shed, though now seemingly abandoned — sits alone in the vast desert just outside Joshua Tree, California.

 EMM-Mojave-07.jpg

-Another installation at the Noah Purifoy Outdoor Museum.
-A row of toilets without walls is a jarring reminder of the isolation and simultaneous absence of privacy that exists within the vast openness of the desert.
+A row of toilets without walls — part of another installation at the Noah Purifoy Outdoor Museum — utilizes the power of art to deliver a jarring reminder about the isolation and absence of privacy that exist simultaneously in the vast openness of the desert.

 EMM-Mojave-08.jpg

-View of the interior of a desert shack that was likely abandoned in a remote area near Joshua Tree, California.
-Outside, wild Gambel’s quail roamed freely.
+A view of the interior of a desert dwelling, likely abandoned, in a remote area near Joshua Tree, California.
+Outside the structure, wild quail and lizards roam freely and thrive in the harsh desert terrain.

 EMM-Mojave-09.jpg